 It is a beautiful, highly polished object and it would have taken a long time to make – days rather than hours.

 During the Neolithic age, axes made from stone and set into a wooden handle were a key part of humans toolkit.

 Jadeite axes have been found throughout Europe and there are over a hundred known of in the British Isles.
 However, Jadeite does not occur naturally in Britain.
 Recent analysis has revealed that the Jadeite was sourced from the North Italian Alps around 4,300 BCE.
 The finished axehead then made its way to North Lincolnshire around 3,900 BCE.

 The Wroot Axehead was made in Italy and travelled across Europe to be buried at Wroot in North Lincolnshire.
 It shows us that people in Britain were not on an island cut off from the rest of the World, that we have long been part of a Europe-wide trading and contact network.
 It also tells us that Neolithic people could appreciate beautiful things and that their lives weren’t just concerned with the daily graft of getting enough to eat and staying alive.

-- Download the Prehistory Jigsaw Activity to use with your class.
-Includes activity instructions, pupil worksheet, object photos and information slides.
+- Download the Prehistoric Jigsaw Activity to use with your class.
+This includes activity instructions, pupil worksheet, object photos and information slides.

 Use a map to find Italy.
 How far away is it from North Lincolnshire?
 Write a story about how you think an Axehead made in Italy might have got to North Lincolnshire over 5,000 years ago.